zenlex/persblog/content/blog/abyss/intotheabyss.md

 ---
 title: Get in losers, we're going to the abyss
 date: "2022-03-16T22:12:03.284Z"
+description: "A reflection on a glowing tree of knowledge and curiosity"
 ---

 # Get in losers, we're going to the abyss